WeGoWireless/Ready-Touch-Example/README.md

 Desktop L bracket
 Wallmount bracket

 Schematic NOT included.
-We don't provide technical assistance please make sure you are familiare with the product before purchasing.
+I don't provide technical assistance please make sure you are familiare with the product before purchasing.

 Please, for your saftey use only Lithium Ion Polymer Battery with protection like the ones offered on Adafruits site.